gustafsson96/the-swede-restaurant/README.md

 #### Project goals

-* The goal is to build a website for a restaruant called "The Swede Restaurant" that serves traditional Sweidsh food.
+* The goal is to build a website for a restaruant called "The Swede Restaurant" that serves traditional Swedish food.
 The site needs to include information necessary for a user to decide if they are interesed in visiting, and if they are, how and when to get there.

 * The most important feature of the website is the booking system and its functionality.
 Users should be able to easily make a reservation online and then view, edit, or/and cancel it if necessary.